Promising AI Applications

 Promising AI Applications in Healthcare

-With the rise of artificial intelligence in almost every industry, it was only natural that the healthcare sector starts embracing this technology as well.
+With the rise of artificial intelligence in almost every industry, it was only natural that the healthcare sector starts embracing this technology and leveraging AI as a valuable tool for digital transformation in healthcare.
 More and more AI-driven systems are appearing on the market, and the cost of implementing one has significantly decreased over the recent years.
 AI is rapidly spreading over the medical field.
 Machines have not only become effective at taking over mundane work, but also offer better accuracy.

 As reported by Accenture, one out of five Americans used an artificially powered device during their treatment process.
 The report also notes that 74% of patients were satisfied with virtual healthcare systems.